 Plant crocus singly, or in groups.
 We do not recommend planting a large number of them close together, as they will rapidly multiply.
 In a year or two, that small group will become a major clump of attractive plants, regardless of how many you plant together.
 Fortunately, Crocus plants tolerate overcrowding.

 Plant Snow Crocus corms in the fall.
 Select a sunny location where the soil is not too wet or soggy over the winter and spring months.
 Most importantly, select a planting location where you can see them from a window of your house.
-You don’t want to miss the first show of the year!
+You don’t want to miss the first show of the year, often poking through the snow!

 First work the soil, adding compost to provide a rich bed for growth.
 Mix into the soil a generous portion of bulb fertilizer.
-Plant corms singly, or in groups as desired.
-These small corms can be planted using a trowel, a bulb planter, or just by pushing them into soft soil to the proper depth of about 2 inches from the top of the corm.
+You can plant corms singly, or in groups as desired.
+Plant the small corms using a trowel, a bulb planter, or just by pushing them into soft soil to the proper depth of about 2 inches from the top of the corm.
 Add a thin (not thick) layer of mulch on top, if desired.

 Snow crocus flowers look their best in groups.
 They tolerate crowding.
 However, if too crowded, the flowers are smaller, and the plant may fail to produce flowers.
 As a result, you need to dig them up and separate the corms every several years.